 Many new bloggers think they have to choose a niche that nobody else is doing.
-They shy away from competition.
-I advocate for taking the exact opposite approach.
+But I advocate for taking the exact opposite approach.

-If you find a niche that’s popular and competitive, you have likely found a very profitable niche.
+If you find a niche that’s popular and competitive, that’s actually a sign this niche is very profitable.

-Another benefit of choosing a popular niche is that there's plenty of experienced bloggers to learn from.
+Another benefit of choosing a popular niche is that there are plenty of experienced bloggers to learn from.

-To start niching down, pick a broad niche and then find an angle to make this topic more focused to your ideal reader.
+To start niching down, pick a broad niche and then find an angle to make this topic more focused toward your ideal reader.

 Here are some examples of how to dive deeper into each subject to find your perfect niche.

 - Health blog > Nope, try Weight Loss > Go deeper, do Nutrition instead.

 - Cooking blog > Nope, try Recipes > Go deeper, do Vegetarian Recipes instead.